-Series Areas Description 1st year Morning: Portuguese Language 24 hours after the end of the meeting, To the early grades Afternoon: Mathematics, Science and Caring for the Teacher - Program focused on training teachers in the importance of vocal health care) the trainer in issues a repo which is sen ESFAPEGE school's ped coordinator.
-The trainers the trainer in charge issues a report which is sent to ESFAPEGE and the school's pedagogical coordinator.
-The trainers/ Other Mo series to M Scie Por mai More time is allocated to Mathematics and Science and less to Portuguese Language, while maintaining Cuidando do Mestre coordinators and presenters of the agendas are defined on a rota basis.
+Series Areas Description 1st year Morning: Portuguese Language 24 hours after the end of the meeting, To the early grades Afternoon: Mathematics, Science and Caring for the Teacher - Program focused on training teachers in the importance of vocal health care) the trainer in charge issues a report which is sent to ESFAPEGE and the school's pedagogical coordinator.
+The trainers/ Other series More time is allocated to Mathematics and Science and less to Portuguese Language, while maintaining Cuidando do Mestre coordinators and presenters of the agendas are defined on a rota basis.
 The trainer/reporter is elected by the group or decided by drawing lots (CALIL, 2014).
 To the final grades From 6th to 9th grade (im- ple- men- ted in 2012) Portuguese and English language training meetings: 4-hour meetings per month Training meetings for other areas: 2 hours per month.
 Training meetings held by a mentor teacher, who will experience the training and pass it on to peers in the same area - a practice that inspired the POA public policy in the RME-SP.